ngkalaf/ngkalaf.github.io/index.md

 # [About Me](https://www.joshuaboston.com/cv/)

-<p align="justify">My name is Joshua Boston, and I am an assistant professor in the <a href="https://www.bgsu.edu/arts-and-sciences/political-science.html" target="_blank">Bowling Green State University political science department</a>.
-My <a href="http://www.joshuaboston.com/research/" target="_blank">research</a> and <a href="http://www.joshuaboston.com/teaching/" target="_blank">teaching</a> center on American political institutions, with particular focus on the federal judiciary, law and society, and constitutional law.
-I am motivated to address substantively important topics like elite decision-making, identity and representation in the law, and public support for legal institutions.
-I have additional interests in questions that study separation of powers, the American presidency, and comparative courts.
-I earned my Ph.D. in political science at <a href="http://polisci.wustl.edu/" target="_blank">Washington University in St. Louis</a>.
-Previously, I attended the University at Buffalo (SUNY) where I earned an M.A. in political science and B.A. in legal studies (<i>summa cum laude</i>, &Phi;&Beta;&Kappa;).</p>
+<p align="justify">I am an associate professor in the <a href="https://www.bgsu.edu/arts-and-sciences/political-science.html" target="_blank">Bowling Green State University political science department</a>.
+My primary research is in American politics, focusing on legislative behavior and representation.
+I teach courses in American political institutions, race and ethnic politics, and research methods.
+I received my Ph.D. in Political Science from the University of California, Davis..</p>